 To put this into practice for your strategic plan, try to ensure that around 70% of your activity is playing towards your horizon 1.
 After all, you need to survive and thrive today to have any chance of succeeding tomorrow.

 Then, allocate around 20% of your effort to the those horizon 2 ‘bridging’ opportunities.
 That might sound like a lot, but horizon 2 will contain failures and false-starts, so it’s important that you have enough irons in the fire to get you to horizon 3.

 For horizon 3, that leaves 10% of your overall effort.
-That 10% is important – because without it, you can easily lose sight of your ultimate goals, and get lost in a never-ending cycle of horizon 2’s.
+That 10% is important.
+Without it, you can easily lose sight of your ultimate goals, and get lost in a never-ending cycle of horizon 2’s.
 Microsoft for example experimented with a range of simple game controllers throughout the 1990’s called the Microsoft Sidewinder.
 Most of your horizon 3 10% efforts will be on research and experimentation, with a few light product launches towards the end if you’re lucky.

-If you’re liking the sound of McKinsey’s Three Horizons of Growth, and want to have a go at applying it to your own business, an easy place to start is to take a look at your existing strategic plan, and overlay what you’ve learnt about the different horizons to that plan.
+If you’re liking the sound of McKinsey’s Three Horizons of Growth, have a go at applying it to your own business.
+An easy place to start is to take a look at your existing strategic plan, and overlay what you’ve learnt about the different horizons to that plan.
 Ask yourself the following questions: